Prevention

 Click here for Let's Talk - Monday noon-2PM or see Shannon at the Knight Law Center, Room 220F: https://zoom.us/j/99378816150

-Meet with Counseling Services Cameron Diaz, who specializes in working with LatinX and multi-racial/multi-ethnic students, at Carson Hall in the Ramey Room or click here:...
+Meet with Counseling Services Melissa Gomsrud, who specializes in working with graduate, nontraditional, and parent students at Carson Hall (Ramey Room) or click here:...

-Let's Talk Drop-In - Tuesdays 3-5PM @ Carson Hall/Zoom
+Let's Talk Drop-In - Tuesdays noon-2PM @ Carson Hall/Zoom

-Meet with Counseling Services Cameron Diaz, who specializes in working with LatinX and multi-racial/multi-ethnic students, at Carson Hall in the Ramey Room or click here: https://zoom.us/j/92058889528
+Meet with Counseling Services Melissa Gomsrud, who specializes in working with graduate, nontraditional, and parent students at Carson Hall (Ramey Room) or click here: https://zoom.us/j/92058889528

 Let’s Talk is a service that provides easy access to free, informal, and confidential one-on-one consultation with a Counseling Services staff member.
 See our website for six additional Let’s Talk days/times offered throughout the week.